max-ishere/mcbe-lan-advertizer/README.md

 So, no you cannot join some-server.net using this program.
 If really want to do that I can only point you to setting up a proxy.
 This is beyond the scope of this application.

+Special thanks to [u/Riven5's suggestion](https://www.reddit.com/r/MCPE/comments/10945ek/comment/j3xn26b/?utm_source=share&utm_medium=web2x&context=3) to use [jhead/phantom](https://github.com/jhead/phantom).
+As Phantom's readme says:

+> **Phantom README.md:**
+>
+> Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for consoles.
+> You can now play on remote servers (not Realms!) on your Xbox and PS4 with friends.
+> It's like having a LAN server that's not actually there, spooky.

+I am not related to phantom in any way so if you have any questions about that software please contact the developer in their prefered way.
+Their README seems to have enough instructions on how to use the software so you should not have any issues.

 # Running

 ## Relay mode